Breastfeeding Support at Rose Medical Center

 Breastfeeding is important for both moms and their babies, which is Rose is proud to provide lactation support before baby arrives, while mom is in the hospital and then after mom and baby go home.

 Rose offers an array of classes to help mom and their support team prepare for nursing, including classes for breastfeeding multiples.
-Visit our Breastfeeding Preparation Classes page for more information.
+Visit our parent and family education page for more information.

 At the Hospital

 Early breastfeeding is a time for learning, and both mother and baby may benefit from some time with an experienced teacher.
 Our nurses are excellent resources for starting breastfeeding; however, if you need additional support, our Certified Lactation Consultants are available for assistance.
 They will help you learn effective positioning techniques, solve problems and guide you over the bumps on the road to breastfeeding success.
 For inpatient lactation support, call 303-320-2072.